webflorist/formfactory/README.md

 * Extensive auto-translation-functionality (for field-labels, -placeholders and -help-texts)
 * Allows multiple forms per page with correct values- and error-mappings.
 * Easy pre-population of form-fields via a predefined value-array.
-* On-board AJAX-validation-functionality (onSubmit of form and/or onKeyup/onChange of field)
 * Anti-bot-mechanisms (honeypot-field, captcha, time-limit)
+* Advanced AJAX-validation-functionality vue.js
 * Generate a Vue Instance for a form and use it to interact with it. (uses [nicat/vuefactory](https://github.com/nic-at/vuefactory))
 * ...and many more.

 ## Installation
 1. Require the package via composer:  `composer require nicat/formfactory`

-2. Add the Service-Provider to config/app.php:  `Nicat\FormFactory\FormFactoryServiceProvider::class`
-3. Add the Form-facade to config/app.php: `'Form' => Nicat\FormFactory\FormFactoryFacade::class`
-4. Publish config and javascript:  `php artisan vendor:publish --provider="Nicat\FormFactory\FormFactoryServiceProvider"`
+Note that this package is configured for automatic discovery for Laravel.
+Thus the package's Service Provider `Nicat\FormFactory\FormFactoryServiceProvider` and the `Form`-Facade `Nicat\FormFactory\FormFactoryFacade` will be automatically registered with Laravel.

+When using `VueForms` (see corresponding chapter below), additional setup is required:
+1. `vue.js` 2.0 must be available (e.g. by putting `<script src="https://cdn.jsdelivr.net/npm/vue/dist/vue.js"></script>`).
+2. `axios` must be available (e.g. via `<script src="https://unpkg.com/axios/dist/axios.min.js"></script>`).
+3. Put `<script>{!!
+Form::generateVueInstances() !!}</script>` just above the closing tag of the body-element in your master-template.
+This makes sure a Vue instance is generated for each VueForm on the current page.
+4. Be sure `vue.enabled` is set to true in FormFactory's config (which it is by default).

 ## Configuration
 The package can be configured via `config/formfactory.php`.
 Please see the inline-documentation of this file for explanations of the various settings: https://github.com/nic-at/formfactory/blob/develop/src/config/formfactory.php

-Also be sure to correctly configure the `decorators` in the HtmlFactory-config (at `config/htmlfactory.php`), so the proper _Decorators_ are applied and the generated output includes all necessary styles for the frontent-framework in use.
+Also be sure to correctly configure the `decorators` in the HtmlFactory-config (at `config/htmlfactory.php`), so the proper _Decorators_ are applied and the generated output includes all necessary styles for the frontend-framework in use.

 ## Usage